thibauld1263/deepseek-api-trader-mt5/README.md

 - Scans market every 15 minutes (M15 candle opens)
 - Analyzes multiple timeframes (M15, H1, H4) for confluence
 - Uses AI to make trading decisions
+- Uses all symbols in your Market Watch

 There are 2 files:
 - Signals only